-- the Chairman of the CAA Audit Committee and non-Executive Director was a PwC Partner for 24 years; and - the Global Head of Consulting and Partner at PwC until Jun 2016, was appointed, as a non-executive member of the Board of the Department of Transport, Sept.
+- the Chairman of the CAA Audit Committee and non-Executive Director was a PwC Partner for 24 years; and - the Global Head of Consulting and Partner at PwC, during the PwC work for The Airports Commission and until Jun 2016, was appointed, as a non-executive member of the Board of the Department of Transport, Sept.
 2016.